zumasys/docs/site/jbase/compilation/basic/README.md

 When the DEFTEST program is run, it will display the string "Testing".
 If the program was not compiled with that specific -D option then the string would not display.

-The `#ifdef` compiler directive can also be used to insert `block comments` into source code, e.g.
+The `#ifdef` compiler directive can also be used to insert `block comments` into source code by using an undefined symbol, e.g.

 ```
 C:\home\bp>type block_comment.jabba